 Skip to Content

 Welcome to our DIY Outdoor Kitchen Tour – Before and After.
 It’s so exciting to be sharing our Outdoor Kitchen with you today.
-You will see how a dilapidated cabin was transformed into a fabulous alfresco entertaining area for friends and family.
+You will see how a dilapidated cabin was transformed into an incredible alfresco entertaining area for friends and family.

 Inside view of outdoor kitchen rustic entertaining area at the Ponds.